TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 }, { responsive: true });
 </script>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>Unauthorized immigrants make significant contributions to the U.S. GDP, underscoring their vital role in the economy.</em></p>
+Unauthorized immigrants make significant contributions to the U.S. GDP, underscoring their vital role in the economy.

-<p style="color: #f0b90b;">Even unauthorized Mexican immigrant workers contribute a little over $107 billion to the treasury, a similar amount to the amount mentioned in the report.
-However, the proportions reported by the Mexican government are unverifiable based on the data, as the contribution to Social Security <strong>is just over $52 billion, $12 billion to Medicare, and just over $42 billion to income tax figures quite different from those determined in the official report.</strong></p>
+Even unauthorized Mexican immigrant workers contribute a little over $107 billion to the treasury, a similar amount to the amount mentioned in the report.
+However, the proportions reported by the Mexican government are unverifiable based on the data, as the contribution to Social Security <strong>is just over $52 billion, $12 billion to Medicare, and just over $42 billion to income tax figures quite different from those determined in the official report.

 <div id="tax-contrib-2022" style="width: 100%; max-width: 800px; margin: auto; height: 450px;"></div>
 <script>